iotdesignshop/iot-hub-Feather-M0-WiFi-client-app/README.md

 ## Important

 You must be running v19.5.2 or later firmware on the WINC1500 WiFi module of your board in order for MQTT transport to work.
-[See instructions here for updating your firmware] (https://www.arduino.cc/en/Tutorial/FirmwareUpdater).
+[See instructions here for updating your firmware](https://www.arduino.cc/en/Tutorial/FirmwareUpdater).

 ## About